• Skip to primary navigation

 What are some ways to use pumpkin pie spice?

-A popular way to use it in the U.S. is in coffee.
-Hello, Pumpkin Spice Latte!
-Check out our recipe here: PSL.
+A popular way to use it in the U.S. is in coffee--especially a Starbucks copycat pumpkin spice latte!

 Some other ideas on how to use this recipe are: sprinkle it in a browned butter sauce then pour on pasta for a quick dinner.
-Use it on roasted sweet potatoes, squash and carrots.
+Use it on roasted sweet potatoes with cranberries, roasted acorn squash, and carrots.
 Another savory idea is to sprinkle it on your roasted nuts or on your popcorn for movie night.

 Can you use allspice in place of pumpkin pie spice?